vinicunca/akar/docs/content/docs/2.pohon/2.components/accordion.md

 You can use the [MDC](https://github.com/nuxt-modules/mdc?tab=readme-ov-file#mdc) component from `@nuxtjs/mdc` to render markdown in the accordion items.

-::component-example
+::docs-pohon-example
 ---
-collapse: true
 name: 'accordion-markdown-example'
-class: 'px-8'
 ---
 ::

 ## API

 ### Props

-:component-props
+:docs-pohon-props

+### Emits

+:docs-pohon-emits

 ### Slots

-:component-slots

-### Emits

-:component-emits
+:docs-pohon-slots

 ## Theme

-:component-theme
+:docs-pohon-theme

 ## Changelog

-:component-changelog
+:docs-component-changelog